 This student will need an 86% on the final exam in order to earn an 85% for their final class grade.

 Once you’ve calculated what grade you need, make sure that you remind yourself that the point of nursing school is NOT to get straight A’s.
-It is to learn the information you need to be able to think like a nurse and provide spectacular care for your future patients.
+It is to learn the information you need to know to be able to think like a nurse and provide spectacular care for your future patients.
 So don’t stress if your grade isn’t quite as high as you’d like it to be.
-Instead, try to focus on your real goal of passing school and becoming an awesome nurse.
+Instead, focus on your real goal of passing nursing school and becoming an awesome nurse.

 (Remember, you can always use our Automatic Grade Calculator if you want to double check your solution!)